anhpham-cyber/InventoryManager/README.md

 # Inventory Management System

-This is a simple **Inventory Management System** built with Python.
-It allows you to add, update, and manage products, track sales, and calculate total revenue.
+A Python-based Inventory Management System.
+Add, view, update, and search products, process sales, and track daily revenue.
+A hands-on project to practice Python programming, data handling, and simple user interaction.

 The goal of this project is to practice **functions, loops, user input handling, and data management using dictionaries**.

 ---